Bayou Lafourche

 Bayou Lafourche (/ləˈfuːʃ/ lə-FOOSH), originally called Chetimachas River or La Fourche des Chetimaches (the fork of the Chitimacha), is a 106 mi bayou in southeastern Louisiana, United States, that flows into the Gulf of Mexico.
+It was formerly a natural distributary of the Mississippi River; its source was sealed from the Mississippi by a dam in 1904, but since 1950 a water pump station has provided flow to the bayou.

 The bayou is flanked by Louisiana Highway 1 on the west and Louisiana Highway 308 on the east, and is known as "the longest Main Street in the world."
 It flows through parts of Ascension, Assumption, and Lafourche parishes.
 Today, approximately 300,000 Louisiana residents drink water drawn from the bayou.

 History

 The name Lafourche is from the French for "the fork", and alludes to the bayou's large outflow of Mississippi River water.
 The first settlements of Acadians in southern Louisiana were near Bayou Lafourche and Bayou des Écores, which led to a close association of the bayou with Cajun culture.

-It was formerly a Mississippi River outlet (distributary), but was dammed at Donaldsonville in 1905.
+It was formerly a Mississippi River outlet (distributary), but was dammed at Donaldsonville in 1904.
 The dam cut off nourishment and replenishment of a huge wetland area of central Louisiana.
 It changed the formerly flowing bayou into a stagnant ditch.

 The Bollinger Shipyards, founded by Donald G. Bollinger, was launched on Bayou Lafourche in 1946.

 On August 29, 2021, Hurricane Ida made landfall in Lafourche parish.
 Dam walls at the end of the bayou were closed to prevent a storm surge of salt water from entering.

 On July 27, 2024, a 3-mile stretch of the bayou in Raceland faced an oil spill breach.
 The leak was caused by a valve failure at a Crescent Midstream crude oil facility and the resulting discharge travelled into the bayou from a storm drain.
 The spill was contained by parish officials and the community's drinking water was not affected.